Joan Whitney Payson

 Joan Whitney Payson (February 5, 1903 – October 4, 1975) was an American heiress, businesswoman, philanthropist, patron of the arts and art collector, and a member of the prominent Whitney family.
-She was also co-founder and majority owner of Major League Baseball's New York Mets baseball franchise, and was the first woman to own a major-league team in North America without inheriting it.
+She co-founded, and was the majority owner of, Major League Baseball's New York Mets baseball franchise, making her the first woman to own a major league team in North America without inheriting it.

 Early life

 Joan Whitney was born in New York City, the daughter of William Payne Whitney and Helen Julia Hay.
 Her brother was John Hay Whitney.
 She inherited a trust fund from her grandfather, William C. Whitney and on her father's death in 1927, she received a large part of the family fortune.
 She attended Miss Chapin's School, then entered Barnard College with the class of 1925, as well as taking some courses at Brown.

 Career

 New York Mets

-Joan was a sports enthusiast who was a minority shareholder in the New York Giants Major League Baseball club.
+Payson was a sports enthusiast who was a minority shareholder in the New York Giants Major League Baseball club.
 She and her husband opposed moving the team to San Francisco in 1957.
 After the majority of the shareholders approved the move, Mrs. Payson sold her stock and began working to get a replacement team for New York City.
 They teamed up with M. Donald Grant, who had represented the Paysons on the Giants board and had been the only board member to oppose the Giants' move, to win a New York franchise in the Continental League, a proposed third major league.
 The National League responded by awarding an expansion team to Payson's group, which became the New York Mets.

-Payson served as the team's president from 1962 to 1975.
+She served as the team's president from 1962 to 1975.
 Active in the affairs of the baseball club, she was much admired by the team's personnel and players.
 She was inducted posthumously into the New York Mets Hall of Fame in 1981.
 She was also the first woman to buy majority control of a team in a major North American sports league, rather than inheriting it.

 Payson was instrumental in the return of Willie Mays to New York City baseball in May 1972 by way of trade and cash from the Giants.